opensciencegrid/user-school-2019/docs/materials/day4/part4-ex2-mandelbrot.md

         :::console
         username@learn $ montage tile_000000_000000.ppm tile_000000_000001.ppm tile_000001_000000.ppm tile_000001_000001.ppm -mode Concatenate -tile 2x2 mandel.jpg

 This will produce the same image as above.
 We divided the image space into a 2×2 grid and ran `goatbrot` on each section of the grid.
-The built-in `montage` program simply stitches the files together and writes out the final image in JPEG format.
+The built-in `montage` program stitches the files together and writes out the final image in JPEG format.

 View the Image!
 ---------------

-Run the commands above, make sure you can create the Mandelbrot image.
+Run the commands above so that you have the Mandelbrot image.
 When you create the image, you might wonder how you can view it.
-If you're comfortable with `scp` or another method, you can copy it back to your laptop to view it.
+If you're comfortable with `scp` or another method, you can copy it back to your computer to view it.
 Otherwise you can view it in your web browser in three easy steps:

 1. Make your web directory (you only need to do this once):